 I'm not sharing the above to scare you, I'm doing it for transparency.
 Knowledge is good.
 Because the Black Hat approach has lead to some very real business problems for White Hat SEOs, whenever I have a chance to break down doors and demystify SEO I do it.
 Then you’ll see exactly what your White Hat SEO specialist is doing, how it's helping you get real, actual search engine traction, and how that's linked to more leads and sales for your business.

-SEO BLOG POST AUTHOR: Doreen Fleming, Founder, Chief Digital Marketing Strategist @ One Web Source in Newtown, CT.
-Doreen has been a digital marketing consultant for 18 years, she documents and reports on dramatic changes in technology and online user behavior to help businesses reach and engage with their customers.
-If you're interested in learning more about how to leverage web marketing for your business please contact Doreen at dfleming "at" onewebsource.com
+SEO BLOG POST AUTHOR: Doreen Fleming is the Founder and Chief Digital Marketing Strategist at One Web Source.
+Doreen has been a digital marketing consultant for 18 years, she reports on changes in technology, new marketing communications tools and current trends in user behavior online to help businesses reach and engage with their customers.